 The Links, Incorporated and The Links Foundation, Incorporated elected Glenda Newell-Harris, M.D., as its 16th national president.
 The election of Newell-Harris marks the first time a medical doctor will serve at the helm of the organization, and the first time a national president has been elected from the state of California.

-A 33-year member of the Alameda Contra-Costa (CA) Chapter of The Links, Incorporated, (Oakland Bay Area), Newell-Harris stepped into the role of national president after having served four years as the organization’s national vice president.
+At the time, a 33-year member of the Alameda Contra-Costa (CA) Chapter of The Links, Incorporated, (Oakland Bay Area), Newell-Harris stepped into the role of national president after having served four years as the organization’s national vice president.

 Excited about her election, Newell-Harris said “It is an honor of a lifetime to serve as national president of The Links, Incorporated.”
 Recognizing the importance of her role as national president, Newell-Harris stressed that “My predecessors in this position have demonstrated not only the significance of this role, but also the profound impact it has across the nation and in several foreign countries.”
 The Links, Incorporated is dedicated to serving communities that need the volunteer services of its more than 12,000 members.
 “Building a Healthy Legacy: Our Prescription for the Future” is her theme for the next biennium.
 As a physician, Dr. Newell-Harris intends to make individual and community health a key focus of her presidency.